NetworkBlockDevice/nbd/doc/proto.md

 implementation, but was implemented by qemu and subsequently by other users, so has been moved out of the "experimental" section.

-## Block sizes
+## Block size constraints

-During transmission phase, several operations are constrained by the export size sent by the final `NBD_OPT_EXPORT_NAME` or `NBD_OPT_GO`, as well as by three block sizes defined here (minimum, preferred, and maximum).
-If a client can honor server block sizes (as set out in `NBD_OPT_BLOCK_SIZE`), it SHOULD announce this during the handshake phase, and SHOULD use `NBD_OPT_GO` rather than `NBD_OPT_EXPORT_NAME`.
-A server SHOULD advertise the block size contraints during handshake phase via `NBD_OPT_INFO`.
-A server and client MAY agree on block sizes via out of band means.
+During transmission phase, several operations are constrained by the export size sent by the final `NBD_OPT_EXPORT_NAME` or `NBD_OPT_GO`, as well as by three block size constraints defined here (minimum, preferred, and maximum).

+If a client can honour server block size constraints (as set out below and under `NBD_INFO_BLOCK_SIZE`), it SHOULD announce this during the handshake phase by using `NBD_OPT_GO` (and `NBD_OPT_INFO` if used) with an `NBD_INFO_BLOCK_SIZE` information request, and MUST use `NBD_OPT_GO` rather than `NBD_OPT_EXPORT_NAME` (except in the case of a fallback where the server did not support `NBD_OPT_INFO` or `NBD_OPT_GO`).

+A server with block size constraints other than the default SHOULD advertise the block size constraints during handshake phase via `NBD_INFO_BLOCK_SIZE` in response to `NBD_OPT_INFO` or `NBD_OPT_GO`, and MUST do so unless it has agreed on block size constraints via out of band means.

+Some servers are able to make optimizations, such as opening files with O_DIRECT, if they know that the client will obey a particular minimum block size, where it must fall back to safer but slower code if the client might send unaligned requests.
+For that reason, if a client issues an `NBD_OPT_GO` including an `NBD_INFO_BLOCK_SIZE` information request, it MUST abide by the block size constraints it receives.
+Clients MAY issue `NBD_OPT_INFO` with `NBD_INFO_BLOCK_SIZE` to learn the server's constraints without committing to them.

-If block sizes have not been advertised or agreed on externally, then a client SHOULD assume a default minimum block size of 1, a preferred block size of 2^12 (4,096), and a maximum block size of the smaller of the export size or 0xffffffff (effectively unlimited).
-A server that wants to enforce block sizes other than the defaults specified here MAY refuse to go into transmission phase with a client that uses `NBD_OPT_EXPORT_NAME` (via a hard disconnect) or which fails to use `NBD_OPT_BLOCK_SIZE` (where the server uses `NBD_REP_ERR_BLOCK_SIZE_REQD` in response to `NBD_OPT_GO`), although a server SHOULD permit such clients if block sizes can be agreed on externally.
-When allowing such clients, the server MUST cleanly error commands that fall outside block size parameters without corrupting data; even so, this may limit interoperability.
+If block size constraints have not been advertised or agreed on externally, then a client SHOULD assume a default minimum block size of 1, a preferred block size of 2^12 (4,096), and a maximum block size of the smaller of the export size or 0xffffffff (effectively unlimited).
+A server that wants to enforce block sizes other than the defaults specified here MAY refuse to go into transmission phase with a client that uses `NBD_OPT_EXPORT_NAME` (via a hard disconnect) or which fails to use `NBD_INFO_BLOCK_SIZE` with `NBD_OPT_GO` (where the server uses `NBD_REP_ERR_BLOCK_SIZE_REQD`), although a server SHOULD permit such clients if block size constraints are the default or can be agreed on externally.
+When allowing such clients, the server MUST cleanly error commands that fall outside block size constraints without corrupting data; even so, this may limit interoperability.

-A client MAY choose to operate as if tighter block sizes had been specified (for example, even when the server advertises the default minimum block size of 1, a client may safely use a minimum block size of 2^9 (512), a preferred block size of 2^16 (65,536), and a maximum block size of 2^25 (33,554,432)).
+A client MAY choose to operate as if tighter block size constraints had been specified (for example, even when the server advertises the default minimum block size of 1, a client may safely use a minimum block size of 2^9 (512), a preferred block size of 2^16 (65,536), and a maximum block size of 2^25 (33,554,432)).
 Notwithstanding any maximum block